DHTMLX/scheduler-docs/data/server_integration.md

 }}

-Saving data from REST server
+Saving Data from the REST Server
 --------------------------------------

 To make dataProcessor work with the REST backend, you need to do 2 things:

 1. Specify the path to your REST server in the dataProcessor's constructor.